ubccpsc/310/project/README.md

 1. When you believe your suite to be effective, submit it to be run against the private suite.
 Remember: you can only submit to the private suite once every 12 hours!

 For the oral questions, make sure both teammates have a clear understanding of how the system works at a high level (the major components, data structures, design decisions, and algorithms).
 Each team member should also be able to clearly describe their individual technical contributions to the deliverable.
+The answers to the oral questions may be used as traditional marks, or as a scaling factor on your AutoTest score (e.g., if you get 80% from AutoTest and 50% from the oral questions because it was clear you did not contribute effectively to the deliverable, your deliverable grade would be 40%).

 ## Bootstrap Implementation

 We have created a bootstrap project for you.
 It is recommended you install and run this project before the first class (we will build on it in that lecture).
-This project will make sure you have your tools and environment correctly configured for our reference UI and for AutoTest. ***Full details will be posted in early September.***
+This project will make sure you have your tools and environment correctly configured for our reference UI and for AutoTest. **Full details will be posted in early September.**